Ben Roethlisberger Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Matchup vs. Baltimore

-- Roethlisberger averages 277 passing yards per game in nine matchups against the Ravens, 27.5 more yards than his over/under in Sunday's game.
+- Roethlisberger averaged 277 passing yards per game in nine matchups against the Ravens, 31.5 yards higher than his over/under for Sunday.

-- Roethlisberger recorded one touchdown pass in all of those contests against the Ravens, while throwing multiple TDs in five matchups.
+- Roethlisberger threw a touchdown pass in all of those matchups against the Ravens, while throwing multiple TDs five times.

 - Note: Roethlisberger's stats vs. Ravens date back to 2016.

-- The Ravens have the NFL's worst pass defense this season, allowing 296.4 yards per game through the air.
+- This week Roethlisberger will face the NFL's worst pass defense (296.4 yards allowed per game).

-- At 1.9 passing TDs allowed per game, the Ravens defense is ranked 30th in the NFL.
+- With 30 passing TDs allowed this year, the Ravens defense is ranked 30th in the league.

 Recent Performances

-- In last week's outing against the Browns, Roethlisberger threw for 123 yards while completing 52.2% of his passes, while throwing one touchdown with one interception.
+- In last week's matchup with the Browns, Roethlisberger completed 52.2% of his passes for 123 yards, while throwing one touchdown with one interception.

-- Roethlisberger has thrown for 430 passing yards over his last three games (143.3 per game) and has a 59.4% completion percentage (63-of-106), throwing two touchdown passes with two interceptions.
+- Roethlisberger has 430 passing yards (143.3 ypg), completing 59.4% of his passes and tossing two touchdown passes and two interceptions over his last three games.

-- He's also contributed in the ground game, with -1 rushing yards (-0.3 ypg) on four carries with one rushing touchdown.
+- He's also carried the ball four times for -1 yards and one touchdown, averaging -0.3 yards per game.

 Roethlisberger's Pittsburgh Teammates